seanxu112/HW_Motion_Planning_For_Mobile_Robots/hw_6/README.md

 }
 ```

 Setting up the constraints.
+Mainly just locate the x and u in Cx and Cu, and setup the upper and lower bounds in ux,lx, uu,lu.
 Ddelta is a differential constraint, so we have to treat it differently.
 We also have to treat the first set of constraints of ddelta differently, since some code below sets up a unique constraints on ddelta based on the previous input.

 ```
 if (i == 0) {